along4/Pleiades/docs/examples.rst

 .. code-block:: python

     # Read the isotope config file
-    isotope_info = psd.Isotopes(config_file)
+    isotopes = psd.load_isotopes_from_config(config_file)

-Once loaded, the information can be accessed using the following code:
+Once loaded in the an array of isotope objects, the information can be accessed using the following code:

 .. code-block:: python